Cashmere Nicole

-Cashmere Nicole Carillo known professionally as Cashmere Nicole, is an American entrepreneur and founder of the beauty brand, Beauty Bakerie.
+Cashmere Nicole known professionally as Cashmere Nicole, is an American entrepreneur and founder of the beauty brand, Beauty Bakerie.
 She focuses on making a vegan, cruelty-free beauty brand catering to women of color.

 Career

-In 2011, Carillo officially launched her company Beauty Bakerie.
+In 2011, Nicole officially launched her company Beauty Bakerie.
 She is also a certified nurse.

 Personal life

-Carillo was raised in South Bend, Indiana.
-She became pregnant with her daughter, Jasmyn, at the age of 16, and became a nurse after graduating from college.
+Nicole was raised in South Bend, Indiana.
+She became pregnant with her daughter, Taya, at the age of 16, and became a nurse after graduating from college.
 In 2012, Nicole was diagnosed with breast cancer.
 As a result, she states that this influenced her decision to focus on creating cruelty-free, nontoxic beauty products.
 She underwent a double mastectomy in 2014.